-CRM Adoption: 7 Ways to Improve User Adoption
+CRM Adoption: 11 Ways to Maximize CRM ROI

 However, simply implementing a CRM isn’t enough.
-A CRM software isn’t a magical solution that instantaneously closes more deals and drives more revenue.
+CRM software isn’t a magic solution that instantaneously drives more revenue.

 What are the best ways to increase your CRM adoption rate?